fzft/go-mock-redis/README.md

 - **Single-threaded**: The entire server runs in a single goroutine, emulating Redis's single-threaded nature.
 This ensures that commands are processed sequentially, providing a simple and predictable execution model.
 - **Pipelines and Multiplexers**: `go-mock-redis` supports pipelining, allowing clients to send multiple commands to the server without waiting for each response.
 This can significantly improve performance by reducing network latency.
 - **Data Structures**: `go-mock-redis` implements various Redis data structures, including strings, queues, sets, and sorted sets (zsets).
+- **REPL**: `go-mock-redis` includes a REPL (read-eval-print loop) that allows users to interact with the server via a command line interface.